 Perkins considered the gift of song to be one of his greatest blessings.
 He wrote, “Songs innumerable have been put into my mouth and their sentiments engraven in my soul; for which I claim no credit.
 How I received them or where they came from I am unable to represent.
 The words and music were generally combined, and accompanied in their ministration with a spirited pathetic sensation.
 Sometimes when one piece was finished another would follow, until six or seven would be produced all different in key and character.”

-Abraham Perkins was First Elder of Enfield’s Church family when, in 1894, it was decided to close the Second or South Family.
+Abraham Perkins was First Elder of Enfield’s Church family when, in 1894, it was decided to close the Second (South) Family.
 Perkins was now 87 years old and had borne the weight of leadership for almost half a century.
-He was tired, and ready to pass the torch.
+He was tired and ready to pass the torch.
 He considered the Second Family’s elder, William Wilson, a capable leader.
 He requested that Wilson be made first elder of the Church, and that he be allowed to retire to Canterbury.
 He wrote to Eldress Anna White at Mount Lebanon, “In the Elders’ Order, my successor is William Wilson with George Henry Kirkley as an associate, who is a young man of about twenty-seven years.
 May you in your prayers remember Enfield, which has been to me a precious and much loved home.”

 His long life was summed up in this benediction: “At the age of ninety-two, with form still erect, step quick and face radiant with the innate goodness that had marked his life, he passed to the Home Land.
 He had lived largely in the realm of inspiration, and as Elder and Bishop, he was unsurpassed in faithfulness, self-sacrifice and devotion.”